kashafkamran/decodelabs-ai-internship/README.md

 This repository documents my complete AI Engineering journey at **DecodeLabs** as part of the **Batch 2026 Industrial Training Kit**.
 It contains three progressive projects that build on each other — starting from deterministic rule-based logic, advancing to supervised machine learning, and culminating in a real-world recommendation engine.

-Each project follows the **IPO (Input → Process → Output) architectural framework** and is built to professional standards — modular code, proper documentation, reproducible results, and presentation-ready outputs.
+Every project follows the **IPO (Input → Process → Output) architectural framework** and is built to professional standards — modular code, full documentation, reproducible results, verified outputs, and presentation-ready visualizations.

 ---